Why Burning Spear’s ‘Marcus Garvey’ Is a Classic That Can Never be Forgotten

 For those unfamiliar with reggae music, there’s more to this wide-ranging genre than Bob Marley, who became iconic because of the unconventional blend of his compositions.
 One of the protégé of the Jamaica’s cultural beacon is Winston Rodney, or popularly known as Burning Spear.

 Burning Spear, who hailed from Saint Ann, Jamaica, was catapulted to stardom in the late 1960s after the release of his single “Door Peep”.
 He was discovered by Marley while working for the reggae legend’s farm, hauling supplies, where they had the chance to talk about music.
 This meeting became a massive stepping stone in Rodney’s career and led to the all-important contract with the popular Studio One records, directed by none other than the reggae king himself.

-As for Rodney’s stage name, it was inspired by his idol, Daniel Arap Moi, a Kenyan nationalist and former president.
+As for Rodney’s stage name, it was inspired by a military award named in honor of Jomo Kenyatta, Kenya’s first indigenous president.
 It is worth noting, however, that the moniker at times pertained to the trio that was composed by him: Delroy Hines, and Rupert Wellington, and sometimes just himself alone.

 Obviously, Burning Spear is a man who takes inspiration from people who had impacted him and his beliefs one way or another, including Marley and Jamaican political icon Marcus Garvey.
 The latter resonated with him so much that Burning Spear made named his third album after him.

 Who is this political hero that Rodney looks up to?
 Marcus Garvey was a prominent Jamaican personality best known for advocating black and African rights and was a multi-hyphenate leader who had effectively inspired fellowmen through his ideals.
 Coincidentally, the famed man was from the same town where Marley and Rodney were born and raised.